Derixtar54/NFT-Mint/README.md

 Here are the steps on how to use Hardhat and OpenZeppelin to deploy the above code:

 1->Install Hardhat and OpenZeppelin.

 2->Create a new Hardhat project.

 3->Add the OpenZeppelin contracts to your project.

 4->Write the code for your NFT contract.

 5->Deploy your contract to a testnet.

 6->Test your contract.

-7->Once you have deployed your contract, you can use it to mint NFTs and interact with them.
+->Once you have deployed your contract, you can use it to mint NFTs and interact with them.